 - spices, like pepper, turmeric, ginger, and cinnamon

 - flax seeds

 - natural sweeteners (like dates and pure maple syrup)

 - root starches (like sweet potatoes, beets, and potatoes)

 What are the foods that cause inflammation and things we will never give you...

-On the other hand, you’ll also want to avoid inflammation-causing foods, including the following:
+You will also want to avoid inflammation-causing foods including the following: